grierson/grierson/AWS/dva-c01.md

 ## Security
 Authenticated calls to AWS
-* Create roles and polcies
+* Create roles and policies

 Implement encryption
 * Encrypt data at rest and transit